binhex/documentation/docker/faq/vpn.md

 * Realtek NIC's - If you have a Realtek NIC in your custom built router (e.g. pfsense) then this can cause intermittent yo-yo dl/ul speeds, or even cause a complete internet outage when torrenting.
 This is due to poor driver support my Realtek, the advise in this case is to replace the NIC with a Intel card.

-**Q7.** Since the update i can't now start the container when VPN_ENABLED is set to 'yes' and i see the following message in /config/supervisord.log
+**Q7.** Since the update I can't now start the container when VPN_ENABLED is set to 'yes' and I see the following message in /config/supervisord.log

-"[crit] No OpenVPN config file located in /config/openvpn/ (ovpn extension), please download from your VPN provider and then restart this container, exiting..." what does this mean and how can i fix this?
+"[crit] No OpenVPN config file located in /config/openvpn/ (ovpn extension), please download from your VPN provider and then restart this container, exiting..." what does this mean and how can I fix this?

-**A7.** Recently i have stpped baking in the OpenVPN configuration file and certs for PIA users (there are multiple reasons for this which i won't go into here), so in order to create a tunnel to your VPN provider you now need to download their OpenVPN configuration file and certificates.
+**A7.** Recently I have stpped baking in the OpenVPN configuration file and certs for PIA users (there are multiple reasons for this which I won't go into here), so in order to create a tunnel to your VPN provider you now need to download their OpenVPN configuration file and certificates.
 These will typically be downloaded from your VPN providers website, and generally are zipped.

 PIA users - The URL to download the openvpn configuration files and certs is <https://www.privateinternetaccess.com/openvpn/openvpn.zip>

 Once you have downloaded the zip (normally a zip as they contain multiple ovpn files) then extract it to /config/openvpn/ folder (if that folder doesn't exist then start and stop the docker container to force the creation).
 If there are multiple ovpn files then please delete the ones you don't want to use (normally filename follows location of the endpoint) leaving just a single ovpn file and the referenced certificates (normally files with a crt and pem extension).

-**Q8.** I'm unable to see the Web UI and i'm seeing the following in the /config/supervisord.log file, what does this mean and how can i fix this?
+**Q8.** I'm unable to see the Web UI and I'm seeing the following in the /config/supervisord.log file, what does this mean and how can I fix this?

 ```Linux ip -6 addr add failed: external program exited with error status: 2```